iamdcj/javascripts/core/statements/control-flow/if-else/README.md

 ```

 The engine will not execute any code followig the `if` control structure, _IF_ the condition is truthy.
+It will fall into the `if` clause and execute the `return` statement and exit from the function.

 ### `if`...`else if`...`else`